-4. Slowly sprinkle in half the DME (100gm) into the pan of cool water and stir to dissolve.
+6. Slowly sprinkle in the packets of DME into the pot of cool water and stir to dissolve.
 Increase your heat to medium-high.
 Continue stirring constantly to keep the rising foam in check.
 If it begins to rise, pull the pan off the heat and lower the temperature slightly, continuing to stir (about 5 to 20 minutes depending on your particular conditions), until you hit the hot break which is where the foam has subsided and the solution is now boiling.
-Add the hop sack and allow the solution to continue to boil for 10 minutes.
-Remove from heat Slowly add the other half of the DME stirring vigorously to avoid clumping.